mananahmed/syllabi/cc1.md

 department: History
 Email: ma3179@columbia.edu
 ---
-## Introduction to Contemporary Civilization in the West, Part I: Knowing Worlds
+## Introduction to Contemporary Civilization in the West, Part I: Against Origins

 ![Relief from a 14th century manuscript of Alexander romance, from Trapezus/Trebizond, in the Istituto Ellenico (Greek Institute) of Venice.](/images/iskandernama.jpg)